Last updated on September 9, 2021.

 Industrial composting facilities are not available in many places.
 There are about 200 in the US, serving less than 5% of the population.
 If there is not ince

 If there is a facility in your area, it still does not guarantee the items will be composted.
 The reality is that many facilities cannot tell the difference between compostable plastics from regular plastics other than by carefully reading the label on each item.
 This is not practical with the number of disposables we currently discard, so many items go to the landfill.

 Let’s look at three examples of greenwashed and problematic products.

 Wincup polystyrene disposable cups

 I saw this single-use disposable coffee cup on the campus where I work.
-A colleague had purchased coffee at the cafeteria and the images of green leaves and biodegradable claim drew my interest.
+A colleague had purchased coffee at the cafeteria and the images of green leaves and biodegradable claims drew my interest.
 The company, called WinCup and based out of Stone Mountain, Georgia, claims to be a leading manufacturer of disposable polystyrene products.

 BASF ecovio line

 This picture is misleading, as it shows a person putting a bag of compost into a compost bin.
 This gives the impression that these bags will break down in any compost collection when that is not the case.
-BASF’s compostable certification is the ASTM D6400, which is specifically for industrial composting facilities.
-Those are not available in most municipalities or states.
+BASF’s compostable certification is the ASTM D6400, which is specifically for industrial composting facilities.5 Those are not available in most municipalities or states.
 If these products go into a landfill, it makes no environmental impact whatsoever.
 They also cause the same pollution problems as regular plastic.